 You will read, research independently, question, discuss and argue in small groups in class reacting intelligently and critically.
 You will need to enjoy forming arguments and carefully select evidence to support them.
 We will help individuals to develop clear, concise and accurate powers of expression, orally and on paper.
 Activities will include essays, source work, debate and research.
 History students go on a number of trips including to Paris, the Tower of London and Hampton Court.

-Unit 1: England, 1509–1603: authority, nation & religion
+Unit 01: England, 1509–1603: authority, nation & religion

-Unit 3: The witch craze in Britain, Europe & North America, c1580–1750
+Unit 03: The witch craze in Britain, Europe & North America, c1580–1750

-Unit 4: Coursework on the reformation in England
+Unit 04: Coursework on the reformation in England

-Unit 1: Britain, 1625–1701: conflict, revolution and settlement
+Unit 01: Britain, 1625–1701: conflict, revolution and settlement

 Unit 02: Russia in revolution, 1894–1924

-Unit 3: Civil Rights and Race Relations in America, 1860-2009
+Unit 03: Civil Rights and Race Relations in America, 1860-2009

 A level History is 80% exam and 20% coursework.

-Students with History A level often progress to careers in politics, the Civil Service, banking and management consultancy, journalism, teaching, law, public relations and advertising.
+History is a well-respected A level, which many students continue to study at degree level.
+It is useful for any career – particularly those which involve research, analysing information and developing arguments.
+Students often progress to careers in politics, the Civil Service, banking and management consultancy, journalism, teaching, law, public relations and advertising.

 In addition to our Programme Entry Requirements, applicants must also meet specific Course Entry Requirements:

-Grade B in English Language.
+Grade 5 in English Language